 How do I apply for a grant?

-The deadline to apply is October 18, 2017.
-Please apply online at the link below.
+The deadline to apply has passed.
 Applicants will be notified of grant decisions in March 2018.

 How do I support the Black-led, Black-centered Organizing Fund?